 Day 1: EveningAAA/Sherry Mims

 Are you ready to experience nightlife at an Orlando theme park?
-Head toward Universal CityWalk™ (6000 Universal Blvd.), where you can see a show (Blue Man Group) or grab dinner.
-Happening spots include The Cowfish Sushi Burger Bar , an unconventional restaurant where you can pair a burger with sushi (“burgushi,” anyone?), and Jimmy Buffett's Margaritaville (both at 6000 Universal Blvd.).
-Finish the night at Pat O'Brien's piano bar.
+Head toward Universal CityWalk™ (6000 Universal Blvd.), where you can have an eventful night out.
+Interesting evening spots include The Cowfish Sushi Burger Bar, an unconventional restaurant where you can pair a burger with sushi (“burgushi,” anyone?), and Jimmy Buffett's Margaritaville (both at 6000 Universal Blvd.).

 Another option is ICON Park (8375 International Dr.); The Wheel catches the eye after sunset when it’s aglow.
 If you’re wondering where to eat, Tapa Toro offers flavorful Spanish cuisine and nightly flamenco dancing.
-Then walk to one of the other attractions, such as Madame Tussauds Orlando Wax Attraction , SEA LIFE Orlando Aquarium or SKELETONS: Museum of Osteology , which are open late.
+Then walk to one of the other attractions, such as Madame Tussauds Orlando Wax Attraction , SEA LIFE Orlando Aquarium or the Orlando StarFlyer, which are open late.